-Once a particular park is chosen, all you need to do is head out!
+After a particular park is chosen, all you need to do is head out!
 Everything you’ll need will already be at the park waiting for you.
 Every TRACK trail Park has an information sign with activity brochures for you to take.
-These self guided activities will turn what might have been viewed by young children as just a boring walk in the woods, into an educational adventure.
+Self-guided activities will turn what might have been viewed by young children as just a boring walk in the woods, into an educational adventure.

 After you’ve completed one (or several) of the “Track Adventures” you can log on to the website from anywhere and begin logging your adventure.
 The process is very simple.
 You’ll need to create an account on the site that manages each child in the family.
 From there you’ll be able to track the children’s activities and what badges they have earned.
 It will even tell you how many miles have been hiked, based on the length of the trail you completed.

 Children will receive the first of six prizes after the first activity is logged!
 A pocket-sized trail tracker nature journal along with a trail tracker sticker unique to each official location or backyard adventure they log.
 Other prizes include a drawstring backpack, nature scavenger hunt bandanna, and more.

 NEW – e-Adventures for Kids In Parks Kids During Quarantine

 Kids In Parks has introduced a new e-Adventure section of activities, in light of the current health concern issues.
 Parks and other places that participants usually go to for activities are closed or restricted access.
 These activities allow children to still explore the environment around them in a new way and earn prize incentives.

 My family discovered this program on our first trip to Mt.
 Mitchell National park in Burnsville, North Carolina.
 This trip has become an annual event for my family.